Veeam Backup for Microsoft 365 Best Practices: Configuration, Sizing, and Optimization Guide

 If you a looking for a good estimation for your future requirements and costs you can use the Veeam Capacity Calculator.

-For large environments (>2000 users) you can consider some optimizations when creating jobs.
+For large environments (over 2000 users) you can consider some optimizations when creating jobs.

-Consolidate backup jobs with the same services on a proxy server (see example below).
-Create separate repositories or subfolders for each service and mount them individually in the backup infrastructure.
+Consolidate backup jobs with the same services on a proxy server or pools.
+Create separate repositories for each service and mount them individually in the backup infrastructure.

 For enterprise environments it is essential to increase flexibility in job configuration to ensure future usability.
-It is advisable to split the services into individual repositories and individual proxies right from the start.
+It is advisable to split the services into individual repositories right from the start.

-If you are currently migrating your environment or there are already plans for future growth, consider creating more repositories per service than initially needed.
+If you are currently migrating your environment or there are already plans for future growth.
 You can split up the jobs from scratch and separate them in future on dedicated proxies.

 This pre-sorting from the beginning of your configuration allows you to separate the corresponding backup data with the backup APIs on Microsoft’s side.